 Do not install in garages, kitchens, furnace rooms or bathrooms!
-INSTALL AT LEAST 5 FEET AWAY FROM ANY FUEL BURNING APPLIANCE.
+INSTALL AT LEAST 5 FEET AWAY FROM ANY FUEL BURNING OR COOKING APPLIANCE

 Do not install within 3 ft (.9m) of the following: The door to a kitchen, or a bathroom that contains a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas.
 Avoid excessively dusty, dirty or greasy areas.
-Dust, grease or household chemicals can contaminate the alarm's sensors, causing it to not operate properly.
+Dust, grease or household chemicals can contaminate the alarm's sensors, causing the alarm to not operate properly.

 Place the alarm where drapes or other objects will not block the sensors.
 Smoke and CO must be able to reach the sensors to accurately detect these conditions.
-Do not install in peaks of vaulted ceilings, "A" frame ceilings or gabled roofs (see diagram A).
+Do not install in peaks of vaulted ceilings, "A" frame ceilings or gabled roofs (see figure 2).
 Keep out of damp and humid areas.

 Install at least one (1) foot away from fluorescent lights, electronic noise may cause nuisance alarms.
 Do not place in direct sunlight and keep out of insect infested areas.
 Extreme temperatures will effect the sensitivity of the Smoke/CO Alarm.
-Do not install in areas where the temperature is colder than 40 degrees Fahrenheit (4.4 Celsius) or hotter than 100 degrees Fahrenheit (37.8 Celsius), such as garages and unfinished attics.
-Do not install in areas where the relative humidity (RH) is above 85%.
+Do not install in areas where the temperature is colder than 40° Fahrenheit (4.4° Celsius) or hotter than 100° Fahrenheit (37.8° Celsius), such as garages and unfinished attics.
+Do not install in areas where the relative humidity (RH) is below 10%, or above 95%, non-condensing.
 Place away from doors and windows that open to the outside.